Solemark/Typescript/README.md

 Typescript/Javascript Practice

 TS/JS files do not run natively!
-Need a runner like NodeJs to run these files
+Need a runner like NodeJs or Deno to run these files

 run files with;